 The Board requires that an applicant complete 30 semester hours or quarter hour equivalents of upper-level accounting courses.
 Fifteen (15) semester hours must be in face-to-face courses.
 The courses may be completed in one of the following ways.

-- Hold a baccalaureate or higher degree from a Board-recognized institution of higher education and present a valid transcript from that institution that shows degree credit for not fewer than 30 semester hours of accounting courses as defined.
+- Hold a baccalaureate or higher degree from a Board-recognized institution of higher education and present a valid transcript from that institution that shows degree credit for not fewer than 30 semester hours of upper division accounting courses as defined.

 The Board will accept at least 30 passing semester credit hours of accounting courses without repeat from the courses listed below.
-The courses must meet the board's standards by containing sufficient business knowledge and application to be useful to candidates taking the CPA Examination.
+The courses must meet the Board's standards by containing sufficient business knowledge and application to be useful to candidates taking the CPA Examination.
 A Board-recognized educational institution must have accepted the courses for purposes of awarding a baccalaureate degree or its equivalent, and they must be shown on an official transcript.
 At least 15 of these hours must result from physical attendance at classes meeting regularly on the campus of the transcript-issuing institution.
-The subject matter content should be derived from the Uniform CPA Examination Content Specification Outline and cover some or all of the following courses.
+The subject matter content should be derived from the Uniform CPA Examination Blueprints and cover some or all of the following courses.

 Non-traditionally-delivered accounting courses may be considered to meet the accounting course requirements provided courses have been reviewed and approved through a formal, institutional faculty review process that evaluates the course and its learning outcomes and determines that the course does, in fact, have equivalent learning outcomes to an equivalent, traditionally delivered (face-to-face) course.

 Accounting courses that are recognized by the Board.

 (1) financial accounting and reporting for business organizations that may include:

 (A) intermediate accounting (not to exceed 9 semester hours)

 (C) accounting theory